Virginity: Cultural value

-Proof of virginity
+"Proof of virginity"

+Despite common cultural beliefs, links between hymen state and vaginal penetration are not clear-cut.
+Inserting objects (including penises) into the vagina may or may not affect the hymen.
+The state of a hymen cannot be used to prove or disprove virginity.
+Penile penetration does not lead to predictable changes to female genital organs; after puberty, hymens are highly elastic and can stretch during penetration without trace of injury.
+Females with a confirmed history of sexual abuse involving genital penetration may have normal hymens.
+Young females who say they have had consensual sex mostly show no identifiable changes in the hymen.
+Hymens rarely completely cover the vagina, hymens naturally have irregularities in width, and hymens can heal spontaneously without scarring.
+Visible breaks in the hymen, including complete hymenal clefts, are also common in girls and women who have never been sexually active.

+Medical professionals therefore recommend against describing hymens as "intact" or "broken".

 Some cultures require proof of a bride's virginity before her marriage.
-This has traditionally been tested by the presence of an intact hymen, which was verified by either a physical examination (usually by a physician, who provided a "certificate of virginity") or by a "proof of blood," which refers to vaginal bleeding that results from the tearing of the hymen after the first sanctioned sexual contact.
-In some cultures, the nuptial blood-spotted bed sheet would be displayed as proof of both consummation of marriage and that the bride had been a virgin.
+This has traditionally been tested by inspection for an "intact" hymen, or by a "proof of blood", which refers to vaginal bleeding wrongly believed to be caused by the tearing of the hymen after the first sanctioned sexual contact.
 Coerced medical virginity tests are practiced in many regions of the world, but are today condemned as a form of abuse of women.
 According to the World Health Organization (WHO): "Sexual violence encompasses a wide range of acts including (...) violent acts against the sexual integrity of women, including female genital mutilation and obligatory inspections for virginity".